yasminsenior02/codepath-prework/README.md

 The following **required** functionality is complete:

-* [ X] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
+* [X] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
 * [X] "Start" button toggles between "Start" and "Stop" when clicked.
-* [X ] Game buttons each light up and play a sound when clicked.
+* [X] Game buttons each light up and play a sound when clicked.
-* [X ] Computer plays back sequence of clues including sound and visual cue for each button
+* [X] Computer plays back sequence of clues including sound and visual cue for each button
-* [X ] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
+* [X] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
 * [X] User wins the game after guessing a complete pattern
 * [X] User loses the game after an incorrect guess

 The following **optional** features are implemented:

 * [x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
-* [X ] Buttons use a pitch (frequency) other than the ones in the tutorial
+* [X] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [X] More than 4 functional game buttons
 * [ ] Playback speeds up on each turn
 * [ ] Computer picks a different pattern each time the game is played